duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 - Teachers explain autonomous systems, AI, ML, DL, and usage of algorithms:

 See also: By incorporating artificial intelligence (AI) into systems, they gain the potential to accomplish tasks that usually rely on the intelligence of humans.
-Systems can become autonomous, and do not have to rely on human control and decisions.
-An example of an autonomous system that is currently developing is autonomous cars.

 See also: AI systems utilize Deep Learning (DL) and Machine Learning (ML), which both rely on data matching and analysis algorithms.

 - Teachers explain the benefits of AI autononous systems and the use of algorithms in decision making processes:

-See also: There are benefits to this.
-Decisions can be made with more clearer and transparent criteria and choices will be less influenced by human emotions.
+See also: Decisions will be less influenced by human emotions.
 The systems can learn from past actions and decisions that have been chosen and can analyze the consequences that resulted.
-If a result was non-favorable, then the system will remember and avoid picking the same choice for a similar future situation.

 - Teachers explain the disadvantages of AI autonomous systems and the use of algorithms in decision making processes:

-See also: There are also some disadvantages to autonomous systems or relying on algorithms to make decisions.
-The algorithms may not represent all the factors that are related to a situation.
+See also: The algorithms may not represent all the factors that are related to a situation.
 There is also always chances that unexpected consequences will happen.
-There is no guarantee that a choice that had beneficial results in the past will still have the same result in the current scenario.
 Also, the way that AI systems learn and their actions may become more unpredictable as they are given more complicated tasks that require more decision making skills (Yampolskiy).

 #### Example: Husky Vs Wolf In Image Identification

 - Teachers explain a simple algorithmic inaccuracy due to unfair/unrepresentative data example.

-See also: University of Washington wanted to create an image classifier that can identify wolves from huskies correctly.
+See also: University of Washington wanted to create an image classifier that can differentiate between wolves and huskies (Medium).
 The AI systems were fed images to learn from.
-However, some photos of huskies are incorrectly categorized by the system as wolves.
-It turns out that the system was learning from the images that wolves are often found in images that had snowy backgrounds.
-So the system turned out to be simplying identifying if images had snow in the background (Medium).
+Some photos were incorrectly classified.
+System was learning from the images that wolves were more often with snowy backgrounds.

 See also: When there was a wolf in an image with no snow in the background, it would be categorized as a husky.
 If there was a husky with a snowy background, it would be categorized as a wolf (Ribeiro et al.).